aliyasaiyed/elevenlabs-multilingual-call/README.md

 ## What's here

 - `elevenlabs_multilingual_call.ipynb` — the notebook that generates the calls.
 Runs in Google Colab, nothing to install.
-- `audio/` — the generated calls: English, Spanish, and German.
+- call_english.mp3, call_spanish.mp3, call_german.mp3 — the generated calls.

 ## How it works